89luca89/distrobox/docs/usage/distrobox-export.md

 The option "--sudo" will launch the exported item as root inside the distrobox.

-**Exporting items from rootful containers**

-The usage of rootful containers requires using the `--root` option alongside distrobox commands.
-This means that when an app, service or binary is exported from inside a rootful container, distrobox will automatically use `--root` whenever the exported item is launched from the host.
-However, this means that root privileges are required to run the exported item from the host, which is normally handled using `sudo` in the host system.
-If, however, you'd prefer to use a different command to invoke the rootful container with host root privileges, such as `pkexec` - which can be useful for exported apps, as it provides a graphical prompt for authentication - or `doas`, make sure to use the `--host-sudo-program` option to specify the desired sudo program.
-For example, to always request root authentication with `pkexec` (instead of `sudo`) in the host to open the kitty app exported from a rootful container, you may use the following command while exporting the app:

-	distrobox-export --app kitty --host-sudo-program pkexec

-This will ensure a graphical authentication prompt for root permissions will be shown before attempting to launch the rootful container's `kitty` app from the host, which can be useful if your particular desktop environment doesn't work well with launching desktop shortcuts that use `sudo`, for example.
-(This example assumes that `pkexec` is installed and properly configured in the host system.)

 **Notes**

 Note you can use --app OR --bin OR --service but not together.